Skip to content

 DLQ_DIR.mkdir(parents=True, exist_ok=True)

-# JSON-formatted structured logging for SIEM compliance
+# JSON-formatted structured logging for SIEM ingestion and audit reconstruction

 logging.basicConfig(